aliostad/SuperBenchmarker/README.md

 ```

 ## Parameterise the requests
-It is all well and good to send same requests but in order to truly test your application, you would need to make different requests.
+It is all well and good to send the same request but in order to truly test your application, you would need to make different requests.
 You can parameterise the URL and the template.
 Parameters are defined by triple curly braces:

 ``` bash
 sb -u "http://example.com/api/car/{{{carId}}}"
 ```

-here above we defined a parameter named carId. sb has built-in support for sending random STRING, DATE, DATETIME, DATETIMEOFFSET, INTEGER, DOUBLE, NAME and GUID - and for some data type it can do ranges.
+in the above, we defined a parameter named *carId*. sb has built-in support for sending random STRING, DATE, DATETIME, DATETIMEOFFSET, INTEGER, DOUBLE, NAME and GUID - and for some data type it can do ranges.
 For example:

 ``` bash
 sb -u "http://example.com/api/car/{{{RAND_INTEGER:[1:1000000]}}}"